Coastal California Road Trip

-Stretching along the Pacific Ocean for roughly a thousand miles from top to tail, the California coast includes virgin wilderness, the cutting edge of cosmopolitan culture, and the full spectrum in between.
+Stretching along the Pacific Ocean for roughly a thousand miles from top to tail, this epic California road trip includes virgin wilderness, the cutting edge of cosmopolitan culture, and the full spectrum in between.
 For almost the entire way, coastal roads give quick and easy access to the best parts, with panoramic views appearing so often you’ll simply give up trying to capture it all.

 From the northern state border to the edge of San Francisco, the green forests of the Pacific Northwest continue into California, forming a mountainous seaside landscape.
 Along this stretch you’ll find a number of old logging and fishing towns, from Eureka and Crescent City to Mendocino, in and among endless acres of redwood forest.